 As the busiest Level I Trauma Center in Illinois, major trauma victims are cared for by emergency medicine and trauma specialists in the Trauma Resuscitation area.
 Pediatric emergencies are cared for in our ‘no wait’ Pediatric Emergency Department where our pediatric emergency medicine specialists provide outstanding patient care in a safe and child focused environment.

 Clinically, we strive to provide comprehensive emergency care to all of our patients.
 As a Joint Commission approved Stroke Center, the emergency department’s care is closely coordinated with the neurologist and intensivists for patients who present with signs or symptoms of a stroke.
 Since our invasive cardiologist are available 24 hours per day seven days per week, patients suffering a heart attack can receive rapid and definitive care when they present to the emergency room.

-The Department of Emergency Medicine has a 25 bed rapid diagnosis and treatment unit adjacent to the emergency room that focuses on the expeditious care of patients suffering from chest pain, pneumonia, skin infections, asthma and kidney infections.
 Emergency care for patients suffering from HIV related illness is closely linked with the Ruth M. Rothstein Core Center.
 The hospital cares for a large number of cancer patients and the emergency department provides emergency care for these patients in close cooperation with their oncologists.